Changhe Q7

 The Changhe Q7 is a mid-size crossover produced by Changhe, unveiled during the 2017 Guangzhou Auto Show in China. and launched in the Chinese market in March 2018.

 Overview

-Power of it comes from a 1.5-liter inline-four petrol turbo engine producing 110kW and 200Nm of torque.
+Power of it comes from a 1.5-liter inline-four petrol turbo engine producing 110 kW and 200Nm of torque.

 The pricing of it starts at 87,900 yuan and ends at 148,900 yuan.

 The styling of it is controversial as it heavily resembles a Range Rover.